 MLH1 Results Outline

+null

+Main Figure

+genome-3/1/2020

-wide recombination rate estimates for both sexes
+Genome wide recombination rate estimates for both sexes

-We used counts of MLH1 foci per cell to estimate genome- wide recombination rates in 14 wild- derived inbred strains sampled from three subspecies of house mice: M. m. domesticus, M. m. musculus and M. m. molossinus.
-Mean MLH1 foci counts for mice were quantified from an average of spermatocytes per male (for a total of spermatocytes) and oocytes per female (for a total of oocytes).
+We used counts of MLH1 foci per cell to estimate the genome- wide recombination rates across our panel of in 14 wild- derived inbred strains sampled from three subspecies within the house mouse species complex;of house mice: M. m. domesticus, M. m. musculus and M. m. molossinus.
+Mean MLH1 foci counts for 166each XX mice mouse were quantified from an average of 19.73XX spermatocytes per male (for a total of 18671,867 spermatocytes) and 18.54XX oocytes per female (for a total of 14091867 spermatocytes and 1,409 oocytes).

 Graphical comparisons between the two sexes reveal several patterns (Figure 1A).
 First, recombination rate differs between females and males in most strains.
 Second, the direction and magnitude of heterochiasmy varies among strains.
 Although the majority of strains show higher recombination rates in females (following the pattern in laboratory mice), two musculus strains and one molossinus strain exhibit male-biased heterochiasmy.
 Hence, relative recombination rates in the two sexes are evolutionarily labile.
+Separately examining the mouse means of MLH1 foci per cell for each sex points to distinct patterns of variation (Figure 1B-C).
+Female recombination rates are evenly distributed around the sex-wide mean of approximately 25 MLH1 foci per cell (Figure 1B).
+In stark contrast, males separate more clearly into two groups of strains with high rates (near 30 MLH1 foci per cell) and low rates (near 23 MLH1 foci per cell) (Figure 1C).

 The general patterns of heterochiasmy in house mouse are displayed in Figure 1A.
-Taking note of the direction and the magnitude of the sex differences, our results confirm two general patterns: i) genome wide recombination rates averages are greater in females compared to males (female biased heterochiasmy) and ii) the degree of heterochiasmy (Female:Male ratio) is generally low, ranging from 1.17 in domesticusG to 1.02 in domesticusLEW.
+Taking note of the direction and the magnitude of the sex differences, our results confirm two general patterns: i) genome -wide recombination rates averages are greater in females compared to males (female biased heterochiasmy) and ii) the degree of heterochiasmy (Female:Male ratio) is generally low, ranging from 1.17 in domesticusG to 1.02 in domesticusLEW.
 Three notable exceptions of male biased heterochiasmy are the strains musculusPWD, molossinusMSM and musculusSKIVE, with heterochiasmy values of 0.88, 0.9 and 0.96 respectively.

-the mouse means of MLH1 foci per cell separately for each sex reveal distinct patterns of variation ( B and C). recombination are evenly distributed around the sex-wide mean of approximately 25 MLH1 foci per cell ( B). stark contrast, males specific means separate more clearly into two groups of strains with high genome wide recombination rates (near 30 MLH1 foci per cell) and low genome wide recombination ratesnear 23 MLH1 foci per cell) ( C).
+Separtely examiningSeparately eExamining the mouse means of MLH1 foci per cell separately for each sex reveal points to distinct patterns of variation (Figure1Figure 1 B- and C).
+FemaleFThe female recombination rate meansratesmeans are evenly distributed around the sex-wide mean of approximately 25 MLH1 foci per cell (Figure1Figure 1 B).
+InWhile in males, the strainIn stark contrast, males specific means separate more clearly into two groups of strains with high genome -wide recombination rates (near 30 MLH1 foci per cell) and low genome -wide recombination rates, ( (, near 23 MLH1 foci per cell) (Figure1Figure 1 C).

 Partitioning variation in recombination rate

 To situate variation in recombination rate within an evolutionary framework, we fit a series of models including subspecies, strain, and sex, to mean MLH1 foci counts from 187 mice.
-We began with a full mixed model (M1, see Methods), which showed that strain (random effect p < someSmallNumber), sex (p = 3.9710^{-5}), subspecies (p= 1.7210^{-4}), and subspecies sex (p = 3.110^{-5}) each significantly affect recombination rate.
+We began with a full mixed model (M1, see Methods), which showed that strain (random effect p < 0 someSmallNumber), sex (p = 3.9710^{-5} – 3.9710^{-5}), subspecies (p=1.7210^{-4}– 1.7210^{-4}), and subspecies * sex (p = 3.110^{-5} – 3.110^{-5}) each significantly affect recombination rate.